| Monday, November 18

 even if they were generally smaller than those in the pond at

+large.
 I went across the length of the pond and anchored off the wall

 about two manly casts from shore.
 I put in a shiner with nothing